pavan656463/Reinforcement_Game/README.md

 # Reinforcement_Game
-We have Model.py as the runnable file
+We have Model.py as the runnable file<br/>
 Learning.py file is containing the learning model for the given game
 # We have used Model free learning i.e, Q-LEARNING model for training
 Initially we have to import required libraries<br/>